What's Normal?

 a note on terminology & some lessons from history

 After the re-discovery of Mendel's work at the beginning of the 20th century, the accepted picture of genetics was that most organisms, at any given gene, are homozygous for a single dominant allele, whose phenotype corresponds to the "wild type" norm for the species, and which is shared with other typical members of the same species.
-Occasionally, a rare phenotypic variant arose as a mutation, the large majority of which were regarded as recessive and deleterious.
+Occasionally, a rare phenotypic variant arose as a mutation, the large majority of which were recessive and deleterious.
 For example, most Drosophila have red eyes: the discovery of a rare white-eyed fly was regarded as a mutant ("changed") that arose as a result of a mutation ("change") in a gene.
-Analysis of genetic crosses show the 'white' allele to be a sex-linked recessive.
+Analysis of genetic crosses show the 'white' allele to be a sex-linked recessive to the dominant "red" allele responsible for the "wild type" red-eyed phenotype..

 In modern usage, we avoid the use of 'mutant' to refer to individual humans (a comic book-style introduction to genetics headlines one cartoon"Queen Victoria was a mutant !"), though we may talk about 'mutant flies'.
-We also restrict the term 'mutation' to describe the molecular process by which gene variants are produced ("PKU results from a mutation of the PAH locus"), or to characterize a newly-arisen sequence variant ("a splice-site mutation").
+We also restrict the term 'mutation' to describe the molecular process by which gene variants are produced ("PKU results from mutations of the PAH locus"), or to characterize a newly-arisen sequence variant ("a splice-site mutation").
 DNA mutation gives rise to SNP variation within populations.
-However, observed SNP differences among individuals likely arose at least several (and probably many) generations previously in their ancestors, rather than as a result of mutation in a parental gamete.
-Rarer are genetic variants observed in families and close relatives, which can often be traced to a particular mutational event in a common ancestor.
-Famously, study of her pedigree (family history) shows that Hemophilia in the descendants of Queen Victoria is due to a novel mutation in her germ cells, which is inherited as a SNP in her male and female descendants, but because it is sex-linked shows up only in male descendants.
+Observed SNP differences among individuals likely arose several or many generations previously in their ancestors, rather than as a result of mutation in a parental gamete.
+Rarer are genetic variants observed in particular families and close relatives, which can often be traced to a particular mutational event in a common ancestor.
+Famously, study of her pedigree (family history) shows that Hemophilia in the descendants of Queen Victoria is due to a novel mutation in HM's germ cells, which was inherited as a SNP in her male and female descendants, and which because it is sex-linked shows up only in male descendants.

 Eugenics unfortunately had its dark side.
 The massive casualties of World War I were seen in some Western countries as having "negative eugenic" consequences, as officers and soldiers killed tended to be young, physically fit, reproductive males of superior intelligence, leaving behind those unqualified for military service to do the breeding.
 Studies of certain notorious 'feeble-minded' and (or) 'criminal' families (notably, the Kallikaks) concluded that such traits ran in families, as expected for hereditary traits, again ignoring effects of familial poverty, malnutrition, and social stigmatization ('Kallikak' children were habitually shunned).